Hot Standby Router Protocol Explained

 The same virtual IP address is configured on all member routers.
 Each member router needs this IP address along with its physical IP address.
 In other words, each member router has two IP addresses: the physical IP address and the virtual IP address.

 The physical IP address is the IP address of the interface that is connected to the local subnet.
 Each physical interface uses a unique IP address.
-The virtual IP address is an additional IP address of the interface that is connected to the local subnet.
+A virtual IP address is an additional IP address of the interface that is connected to the local subnet.
 All physical interfaces of the HSRP group use the same virtual IP address.

 Virtual MAC address